FDA Bans Artificial Coloring Red No. 3 From Food — Here’s Which Foods Contain the Dye

 Many foods we eat have additives to help prolong their shelf life or make them more visually appealing to consumers.
 One of those additives is red dye No. 3.
-While the FDA banned the use of red dye No. 3 in cosmetics in 1990, the additive is still used in many packaged foods.
+While the FDA banned the use of red dye No. 3 in cosmetics in 1990, the additive was still used in many packaged foods until 2025.

-Let’s look at red dye No. 3, the associated health risks, and what foods have it.
+Let’s look at Red No. 3, the associated health risks, and what foods have contained it before the law passed.

 Red dye No. 3 has also been linked to other health problems, such as child behavioral issues and reproductive health decline, the Los Angeles Times reported.